xapian/xapian/xapian-core/docs/deprecation.rst

 release series - that is from version `X.Y.c` onwards, where `c` is not zero.
-The API and ABI will not be changed by this deprecation, since the feature will still be available in the API (though the change may cause the compiler to emit new warnings at when rebuilding code which uses the now-deprecated feature).
+The API and ABI will not be changed by this deprecation, since the feature will still be available in the API (though the change may cause the compiler to emit new warnings when rebuilding code which uses the now-deprecated feature).

 Users should generally be able to expect working code which uses Xapian not to